Typography System Guide for iOS and Android

 Typography Accessibility Guidelines

-Creating accessible typography following WCAG 2.1 AA standards for text scaling and readability.
+Creating accessible typography following WCAG 2.2 AA standards for text scaling and readability.
+WCAG 2.2 was published October 2023 and is the current recommended standard.
+WCAG 2.2 Specification

 Requirement